some-avail/json2web/README.md

 The technique to run specific code is based on a textarea-element "curaction" in which the current action is set on basis of an event, like a button-click, and a submit is done.
 In the relevant route happens something like: if curaction == "save.." then save the record.

+### Reformed
+This is a forth-worked version of scricon.
+The plan was twofold:
+- refactor the code; done
+- test and try multi-threading; suspended or even cancelled.

+Related to refactoring the plan was to extract the code from the routes and move it to smaller procedures.
+To do so the request.params had to be copied to a non-jester structure.
+Also some other restructing was done.

+Multi-threading-testing has been suspended, because jester-maintenance is currently low, and a maintained alternative has been presented: mummy + mummy_utils.
+These libs can be migrated to, which is (relatively) easy.
+Also mummy has better multi-threading support.
+Some examples of migrations of are shown in the new repo json2mummy (forthcoming).

 ### Start your own project
 - install the components thru nimble: